 LifeMiles + Money

 As we mentioned before, you only need to have 40% of the miles for any given redemption in your account.
 You can then purchase up to 60% of the miles needed at the checkout using “LifeMiles + Money”.
-Just use the slider on the right of the screen when searching for award flights on the LifeMiles website:
+Just use the slider after selecting your flight/s when booking on the LifeMiles website: